 The concept was first envisioned by Norman Woodland who took on the problem after hearing that the grocery industry needed to find ways to move shoppers through the markets more quickly.
 He first drew his patterns in the sand while thinking through the idea in Miami.
 This was in 1948, and it was in 1949 that the first patent was filed.
 Over the next twenty-five years, the idea was refined and the technology developed to create barcodes, define the data in them, and to scan, record, and utilise that data.

 We are all now very familiar with barcodes and see them everywhere.
 Nearly all the products we buy in supermarkets have them.
 They appear on most packages that are delivered to homes.
 They are used to store and track all kinds of products and materials.

-There are myriad reasons the use of barcodes has become so widespread.
+There are myriad reasons the use of barcodes and the barcode printer has become so widespread.
 They are invaluable for time savings, efficiencies, and cost savings in many areas.

 One of the best reasons for their use is the elimination of costly errors.
 Manually entering data (such as the price into a cash register) is far more likely to result in some errors than scanning a barcode.
 The scanning process is also faster, allowing the data to get into the systems quickly and reliably.

 Stock control is also vastly improved with the use of scanning equipment.
 Not only does the scan let the system know that an item has been sold in real time, but the financial record is also stored immediately.
 One of the great benefits of this is that inventory levels can be reduced, as no “buffer” stocks need to be kept in case of erroneous stock reports.
 As the barcode can also record the locations of items in inventory, the are efficiencies to be gained in terms of less time spent searching for items.